At Notre Dame Cathedral in Paris

 Director of Music Debra Shearer-Dirié

 Dr Debra Shearer-Dirié enjoys the adventure and global embrace of a career dedicated to music.
 She thrives on the creative discovery that flows from collaborative musical opportunities, whether working with combinations of choirs or with other composers, dancers, visual artists and cultural groups: the challenge often as rewarding as the music.

 Originally from Perth in Western Australia but now based in Brisbane on Australia’s east coast, Debra’s career has taken her from Hungary and through western Europe to north America.
 She attended Indiana University in the United States where she obtained a Master of Music Education degree and a Doctorate of Music degree in Choral Conducting. read more

 Accompanist John Woods

-John Woods’ career in music and the arts began in the cold of the northern hemisphere, travelled across the globe via Asia and down-under into sunny Australia by the early 1990s.
+John Woods’ career in music and the arts began in the cold of the northern hemisphere, journeyed across the globe via balmy Asia and down-under into sunny Australia by the early 1990s.
 A decade later John took up residency in Australia.

 He was born in Stirling in Scotland where he entered the Royal Scottish Academy of Music and Drama, studying piano and bassoon.
-This led to scholarships awarded by The Scottish Arts Council and The Ralph Vaughan Williams Trust, to specialise in piano accompaniment at The Royal Northern College of Music in Manchester.
-John later worked as a guest repetiteur at the Royal Northern College of Music before travelling to the Far East doing similar work at The Hong King Academy for Performing Arts. read more
+This led to scholarships awarded by The Scottish Arts Council and Ralph Vaughan Williams Trust, to specialise in piano accompaniment at The Royal Northern College of Music in Manchester.
+John later worked as a guest repetiteur at the Royal Northern College of Music before arriving in the Far East for similar work at The Hong Kong Academy for Performing Arts. read more